I heard rumors that Osaka Aquarium was a pretty rock star aquarium . And you know… it was!

-What makes Osaka Aquarium one of the coolest fish tanks in the world?
+What makes Osaka Aquarium one of the largest fish tanks in the world?

 Once I arrived, I understood what made Osaka’s Aquarium special…

 Before sharing the highlights, I encourage you to watch my video below.

 The video shows my favorite highlights and its under three minutes.

 For fun, I’ve embedded “a secret egg” in this video.
 If you can find the hot-link, it links to a special video about my favorite sea creature and an activity I almost did last year, but had to miss at the last minute.
 Thus, I’m absolutely obsessed with the thought of doing it.

 1. Osaka Aquarium has large fish

 I’m from Hawaii where our culture revolves around the ocean.
 But I’d never really seen enormous fish before.
 The closest I’ve come to gi-normous fish was in a Vietnamese village in the Mekong Delta, where a family had one giant lonely fish in a tank, that didn’t seem big enough for it to do anything but float.

 But at Osaka Aquarium, there were many giant fish and a much larger aquariums.
 Some fish looked like they could swallow a head whole.

 If you had a small child, I’d keep them away from the glass.
 It could be worse than a scary carnival ride.